 - Automatic Transmission Fluid & Power Steering Fluid: ATF helps in valve operation, brake band friction, and the torque converter as well as gear lubrication in automatic or manual cars while power steering fluids make your driving easy and smooth.
 Over time, these could deplete based on use and this might develop friction, reducing ease of driving.
 Though they ideally don’t require frequent change, its always good to ensure the levels are satisfactory.

 - Belts & Hoses: A belt or hose failure can cause an overheated engine, loss of power steering, and loss of the electrical charging system.
 These under the hood checks might seem like a specialist job, but it’s always better to be safe than sorry.
 If your car is being used roughly or gets driven a lot, the chances of belt or hose malfunction are very high.

 - Batteries: Battery failure can leave you stranded and cannot be fixed unless you have a mechanic’s help.
-Avoid activities that drain your battery like, keeping your lights on even after the engine is off will increase the chance of battery failure.
+Avoid activities that drain your battery like: keeping your lights on even after the engine is off.
 You can run manual battery check-ups often so as to avoid this.

 - Engine filters: Engine filters extract dust and dirt from the air during combustion and ideally needs to be changed only once a year.
 But given the terrain and climate in Indian states, the air filter pulls a lot of loads.
 A malfunctioning filter could get your engine in a lot of trouble.

 - Exhaust: Probably the most ignored part of a car, until it starts making loud gasping noises.
 While checking, brush off the rust from the exhaust system and search it for small holes.
-These pores could draw in air from outside the system, igniting any unburnt fuel, which could cause a backfire in the exhaust and damage your car.
+These pores could draw in air from outside, igniting any unburnt fuel.
+This could cause backfire in the exhaust and damage your car.